IATI/IATI-Extra-Documentation/en/organisation-standard/overview/budgets.rst

 Definition
 ----------
 Within the IATI organisation standard three types of budgets can be declared.

 These all relate to the specific ``iati-organisation`` being described:

-*total-budget -
+* total-budget -
-*recipient-org-budget
-*recipient-country-budget
+* recipient-org-budget
+* recipient-country-budget

 Considerations
 --------------
-IATI expects that budgets in the organisation standard are forward-looking It is recommended, where possible, that budgets are presented for the next three financial years
+IATI expects that budgets in the organisation standard are forward-looking.

+It is recommended, where possible, that budgets are presented for the next three financial years.
-Financial years can be presented using the ``period-start`` and ``period-end`` dates

-It is expected that the financial years for ``iati-organisation`` would be described

 It is possible to report periods other than years, but this is not recommended.

+Financial years can be presented using the ``period-start`` and ``period-end`` dates.

+It is expected that the financial years for ``iati-organisation`` would be described.

-It is strongly recommended that the start and end of the reported financial years match those of the recipient country’s budgetary/planning cycle.
+It is strongly recommended that the ``period-start`` and ``period-end`` of the financial years described for any ``recipient-country-budget`` match the budgetary/planning cycle of the ``recipient-country``.

 It is possible to report budget values in multiple currencies